-Here's a blend you can diffuse in your home throughout the holiday season:
+Here's a holiday essential oil blend you can diffuse in your home throughout the season:

 Diffuse some spicy or citrus essential oils while you're handing out treats.
 Indulging a bit too much in the treats?
 Grapefruit essential oil may promote weight loss.
 Peppermint can help settle an upset stomach.